Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Paris conference also aims to coordinate international support to bolster Lebanese armed forces deployed in the south of the country, as part of a potential deal to end the conflict.
 Such a deal could see Hezbollah withdraw from the border.

-Mr Macron said the support for the Lebanese army included “healthcare support, fuel, small equipment, as well as plans to recruit at least 6,000 additional soldiers and allow the deployment of at least 8,000 more soldiers in the south”.
+Mr Macron said this support for the Lebanese army included "healthcare assistance, fuel, small equipment, as well as plans to recruit at least 6,000 additional soldiers and allow the deployment of at least 8,000 more soldiers in the south".

 UN Secretary-General António Guterres has called on Lebanon's leaders to "act decisively to ensure the normal functioning of state institutions to respond to the country's urgent political and security challenges".

-Conference participants also discussed how to support the 10,500-strong United Nations peacekeeping mission (UNIFIL), a third of which is from European countries including France, Italy and Spain.
+Conference participants also discussed how to support the 10,500-strong United Nations peacekeeping mission (UNIFIL), a third of which comes from European countries including France, Italy and Spain.

 An Italian diplomat said the country had more than 1,000 troops in UNIFIL and was pushing to increase its peacekeeping force to "be able to face the new situation" on the ground.